equinor/ert/docs/ert/reference/configuration/queue.rst

   If ``n`` is zero (the default), then it is set to the number of realizations.

-.. _torque_nodes_cpus:
-.. topic:: NUM_NODES, NUM_CPUS_PER_NODE

-  The support for running a job over multiple nodes is deprecated in Ert, but was previously accomplished by setting NUM_NODES to a number larger than 1.

-  NUM_CPUS_PER_NODE is deprecated, instead please use NUM_CPU to specify the number of CPU cores to reserve on a single compute node.

 .. _torque_memory_per_job:
 .. topic:: MEMORY_PER_JOB